TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 | Resolved violations count | Yes, at reduced weight | Yes, at reduced weight |

-For multi-channel sellers, this means you need to treat TikTok Shop compliance with even more urgency than Amazon.
-On Amazon, a dip in account health gives you time to react.
-On TikTok Shop, a dip means your listings are already gone.
+For multi-channel sellers, this means treating TikTok Shop compliance with even more urgency than Amazon.
+On Amazon, a dip in account health usually gives you time to react.
+On TikTok Shop, a dip can cross a milestone before you get a heads-up.

 For a full breakdown of what Amazon changed this year, see our Amazon Seller Policy Updates in 2026 guide.